jimmy-lan/let-it-fly/README.md

 minikube addons enable ingress
 ```

-You can find the installation guide for `ingress nginx` here: https://kubernetes.github.io/ingress-nginx/deploy/.
+You can find the full installation guide for `ingress nginx` here: https://kubernetes.github.io/ingress-nginx/deploy/.

 ### Simulate a Web Page
 You need to update your `hosts` file on your machine to